Search | Sitemap | Intranet | PhD Intranet

 Charles Cooper

-Charles Cooper served as UNU-INTECH director from 1990 to 2000.
-Under his leadership the Institute expanded rapidly to become the second largest UNU research and training centre.
-One of his flagship programmes was the establishment of the Institute's unique PhD programme in the Economics of Technological change in 1995, in close cooperation with MERIT (at the University of Maastricht ).
+Under his leadership from 1990 to 2000, the Institute expanded rapidly to become the second largest UNU research and training centre.
+One of his flagship achievements was setting up the Institute's unique PhD program in the Economics of Technological change in 1995, in partnership with MERIT (at the University of Maastricht).
 This sowed the seeds for the integration of the two Institutes a decade later, to form UNU-MERIT.

-In recognition of his immense contribution to our understanding of the role of technology in economic development - and the pivotal role he played in forging close ties between UNU-INTECH and MERIT, UNU-MERIT launched the Charles Cooper Memorial Lecture Series in January 2007.
-The lecture series will contribute to better public understanding of science, technology and innovation in the development process.
+UNU-MERIT launched the Charles Cooper Memorial Lecture Series in January 2007, to honour his immense contribution to our understanding of the role of technology in economic development, and the pivotal role he played in forging closer ties between UNU-INTECH and MERIT.
+The lecture series aims to contribute to a better public understanding of science, technology and innovation in the development process.

 Charles Cooper and Amilcar Herrera

-Many of these great thinkers collaborated in the now classic 1973 book: Science, Technology and Development, edited by Charles Cooper, in which Amilcar Herrera contributed a chapter titled “Social Determinants of Science Policy in Latin America: Explicit Science Policy and Implicit Science Policy.”
-Some of these scholars were also intimately associated with the UNU Research and Training Institute that Cooper set up in Maastricht in 1990.
+Many of these great thinkers collaborated in the now classic 1973 book: Science, Technology and Development, edited by Charles Cooper, in which Amilcar Herrera contributed a chapter entitled ‘Social Determinants of Science Policy in Latin America: Explicit Science Policy and Implicit Science Policy’.
+Some of these scholars were also intimately associated with the UNU Research and Training Institute, which Cooper set up in Maastricht in 1990.

 Past Lectures